aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgbuilderextensions/addtitle/_index.md

 ---
 title: SVGBuilderExtensions.AddTitle
 second_title: Aspose.SVG for .NET API Reference
-description: SVGBuilderExtensions method.
+description: SVGBuilderExtensions AddTitle method.
 Adds a title element configuration to the builder.
 The title element is used to provide a title for SVG content
 type: docs
 weight: 540
 url: /net/aspose.svg.builder/svgbuilderextensions/addtitle/